mahmudulmurad/face-detection/README.md

 # face-detection
-A mid level web app which will detect face from a given image. using React.js Node.js and RestAPI
+A mid level web app which will detect face from a given image URL.
+Using React.js Node.js and RestAPI